 Research shows that an estimated 1 in 5 adults experienced a mental health condition in 2020.
 Access to affordable behavioral therapy is more critical now than it’s ever been before.
 Unfortunately, without insurance, therapy costs can range between $75 and $150 per session — sometimes much higher — depending on where you live, the type of therapy you want, the experience of the therapist, and several other factors.
 Simply put, the cost of therapy can be unaffordable for many people.

-A lack of insurance often keeps people who can’t afford therapy from seeking treatment, even though it’s a necessary part of treatment and healing for many.
+A lack of health insurance often keeps people who can’t afford therapy from seeking treatment, even though it’s a necessary part of treatment and healing for many.
 However, there are options for accessing affordable therapy without insurance.
 We’re sharing them with you here.

 Can You Get Therapy Without Insurance?

 Do you need to have therapy that takes insurance?
 Even if you don’t have a health insurance plan for your mental health needs, don’t worry.
 There are many avenues you can take to access affordable therapy and mental health service options without a health plan or insurance coverage.

 While many mental health providers offer a sliding scale therapy cost based on income (meaning, your cost is based on what you can afford), there are also free and low-cost resources for therapy.
 Regardless of your situation, you don’t have to worry about how to get a therapy session without insurance.
 We can show you some different options to try.